11 Highest-Quality Tennis Strings

 As far as tennis strings go, natural gut is some of the best (and priciest) on the market, and up until the 90s, most players considered it the gold standard, used by virtually all professionals.

-To the surprise of many players, manufacturers create natural gut tennis strings by weaving together several strands of cow intestine.
+To the surprise of many, manufacturers create natural gut strings by weaving together several strands of cow intestine.

-This type of string works well because it offers ideal characteristics, including exceptional elasticity, long-lasting tension maintenance, and arm-friendly comfort.
-For 2023, I’ve awarded Babolat VS Touch as the highest-quality natural gut tennis string.
+This string type works well because it offers ideal characteristics, including exceptional elasticity, long-lasting tension maintenance, and arm-friendly comfort.
+I’ve awarded Babolat VS Touch as the highest-quality natural gut tennis string this year.

 Helpful Tip